corefan/xenko-docs/manual/ui/index.md

 <div class="doc-incomplete"/>
 <div class="doc-outofdate"/>

-Xenko contains a complete UI system to build visually impressive in-game UI interfaces.

-It is built upon a simplified design of [Windows Presentation Foundation (WPF)](http://msdn.microsoft.com/en-us/library/ms754130%28v=vs.110%29.aspx)  so that people can get quickly up to speed.
+Xenko's UI system uses a simplified version of Windows Presentation Foundation (WPF).
+For more information about the WPF layout system, see the [MSDN documentation](https://msdn.microsoft.com/en-us/library/ms745058(v=vs.110).aspx).

 Many of the usual components and containers are all here, and on top of that it supports both 2D and 3D in a resolution-independent way.